-The registration renewal process will remain largely the same.
 A customer must provide the DOT with satisfactory proof of SR-22 coverage prior to registration renewal.
 This proof may include:

-- The customer providing a paper copy of the SR-22 form - The customer providing a copy of the SR-22 form on the customer's cell phone - The county accessing the SR-22 form through ARTS Correspondence - The county contacting DOT ACE team to provide the form.
+• The customer providing a paper copy of the SR-22 form

+- The customer providing a copy of the SR-22 form on the customer's cell phone - The county accessing the SR-22 form through ARTS Correspondence - The county contacting DOT ACE team to provide the form.

-For registration renewals, the main changes for the customer are that the lift notice or insurance card are not satisfactory proof of SR-22 coverage, and that the county may have additional options to access the form for the customer either through ARTS or the DOT ACE team.
+The lift notice or insurance card are not satisfactory proof of SR-22 coverage, and that the county may have additional options to access the form for the customer either through ARTS or the DOT ACE team.